huyingjie/notebook/source/neuroscience/depression.md

 **neuroal circuits**: The neurons within each region talk to each other, as well as to other regions across the brain.
 These networks of communicating neurons are called neural circuits. <font color="blue">Your brain works like a series of little computers all connected to each other.</font>

+One brain region can be a part of several circuits.
+Hence circuits interact dynamically.

+* 比喻: 机场和航行线路
+* In the brain increased emtional amygdala activity can change what the anterior cingulate focuses on, as well as the habits controlled by the dorsal striatum

 worry circuit, anxiety, and depression pain circuit habit circuit